cdnakka/ASR-Chimps/README.md

 # ASR-Chimps
-Automatic sound recognition of chimpanzee vocalizations and inference on raspberry pi python file for realtime detection : inference.py
+Automatic sound recognition of chimpanzee vocalizations and inference on raspberry pi.
+Run inference.py on the Rpi for realtime detection